Ireaurora/LeedsPHP/page-about.md

 Tom has been a PHP developer for over 10 years and worked at a number of digital agenies in Leeds.
 He works fulltime as a software engineer at Midnite, an esports betting startup, and runs the betting comparison platform [SickOdds](https://sickodds.com/).

+### Mark Taylor

+Over far to many years, Mark has done a mix of development (particularly PHP), devops, database administration and technical architecture.
+He currently works for [DealTrak](https://www.dealtrak.co.uk/) as their Lead Architect.

 ## Getting Involved

 If you would like to be involved in the organising of the event please get in touch via [twitter](http://twitter.com/leedsphp) or email [info@leedsphp.org](info@leedsphp.org).